-Victor V. Motti is an international writer, scenario builder, decision analyst, and strategic foresight adviser with a focus on civilizational and integrative futures studies.
+Victor V. Motti is an international executive, writer, scenario builder, decision analyst, and strategic foresight adviser with a focus on civilizational and planetary futures studies.

 Recent Invited Lectures

 - Drivers of Change and Lifestyle in 2050: A Decentralized and Autonomous Futurescape, 27 April 2021, The Paris Institute for Advanced Study